AlvaroGonzalezRodriguez/MSDV_Landscape/Readme.md

  * The landscape

 ![Alt Text](GIFs/landscape1.png)
 <p>There are three sections.
 The first one is the section where the player spawns.
-In this section we can see a los of green vegetation, tall trees and a road.
+In this section we can see a lot of green vegetation, tall trees and a road.
 If the player follows the road he could see how the road divides in two.
 The second section is where the house is located.
 In this one there isn't a lot of foliage and is set in a more winter look.
 Then we have the third section, when the vegetation have a orange color and the trees aren't as tall.</p>
 <p>With the landscape mode, using the sculpt tool, I put all of the mountains, ramps and the limitations of the map.
 With the paint tool I created 5 layers of materials, one for the grass, other for the road, the mountain, the snow and the forest floor.</p>

 ![Alt Text](GIFs/landscape2.png)